OpenDataServices/developer-docs/code.md

-This may be custom code that has been written specifically to perform tasks for Open Data Services, or it could be 'off the shelf' code that we need to maintain and update in order for it run smoothly.
+This may be custom code that has been written specifically to perform tasks for Open Data Services, or it could be 'off the shelf' code that we need to maintain and update in order for it to run smoothly.
 Some of it will be standalone applications, some of it could be customisations to other people's projects/code.